Women Accuse Morgan Freeman Of Harassment, Inappropriate Behavior, CNN Reports

 Many of the complaints about Freeman in the CNN report describe his conduct at Revelations Entertainment, the production company he co-founded with producer Lori McCreary.
 The company has made movies including Invictus and Along Came A Spider and the CBS political drama Madam Secretary.

-One former male employee at Revelations said Freeman acted like a "creepy uncle" at the office, and said he witnessed the actor massaging the shoulder of a clearly uncomfortable intern.
+One former male employee at Revelations said that Freeman acted like a "creepy uncle" at the office and that he witnessed the actor massaging the shoulder of a clearly uncomfortable intern.
 "The intern got visibly red and wiggled out of his grasp, it was awkward," he said.

-A former production assistant on Going In Style told CNN she experienced unwanted touching and comments about her clothes and body almost every day from Freeman — an experience she says frequently left in her tears and led her to leave the movie business.
+A former production assistant on Going In Style told CNN that she experienced unwanted touching and comments about her clothes and body almost every day from Freeman — an experience she says frequently left in her tears and led her to leave the movie business.

 She said Freeman "kept trying to lift up my skirt and asking if I was wearing underwear."